 Now compare the information you collected from inside and outside your company and compare it with your mission statement and your original perception of the company’s brand.
 Also, assetss how it stacks up to your vision for the company.
 You may find that, in some areas, the image you want to project lines up with the image that customers are actually receiving.
 In these areas, your branding is doing just fine and doesn’t need to be tweaked.
 But in other areas, you may find disconnects.
 When you come upon these, decide whether to alter your branding to match what you find or change part of your business to alter the perception of your brand.
 This could be as simple as rethinking your logo design or as complicated as replacing an outdated customer service funnel.

-The key to having a great brand is consistency throughout your company, so put a major focus on the promises your company makes and assetss whether or not you’re delivering on those promises.
+The key to having a great branding strategy is consistency throughout your company, so put a major focus on the promises your company makes and assetss whether or not you’re delivering on those promises.
 No matter what that promise is — more energy, support for charities, spotless dishes — the minute something or someone in your company does not follow through on that promise, your brand takes a hit.

 By regularly re-evaluating how the world sees your brand, you can identify where you’re falling short and correct your course.